inclusive-design/AChecker/README.md

 ## Installation

 - Clone this repository
-- Be sure to have Composer [setup on your system/server](https://getcomposer.org/download/)
+- Be sure to have Composer [setup on your system/server](https://getcomposer.org/doc/00-intro.md)
-- Run `composer update` to install dependencies
+- Run `composer install` or `composer update` to install dependencies
-- Open the installer at AChecker/install
+- Open a web browser to access the installation directory where AChecker was installed or cloned to
 - Follow the instructions provided by the installer.

 Note, if you are installing from a Git clone of AChecker, before following the instructions above, you will need to create an empty configuration file.
 In the AChecker directory, at the command prompt, issue the following command: